ParvinEyvazov/spicaengine-asset-guide/README.md

 # SpicaEngine Asset Guide

 Priority is simplicity.

 ## Aim

-- [ ] Creating Asset Manually
+- [ ] How to create Asset manually?

-- [ ] Add Asset to SpicaEngine instance Manually
+- [ ] How to integrate Asset to SpicaEngine instance Manually?

 :heavy_check_mark: empty